 Highlighted below are three examples of indirect discrimination:

-1. There’s a clause in your contract which says you may have to travel around the UK at short notice.
-It may be difficult for you to do this if you’re a woman with young children, as women are generally more likely to be their children’s carers.
+Example 1 – There’s a clause in your contract which says you may have to travel around the UK at short notice.
+It may be difficult for you to do this if you’re a woman with young children.
+Women are generally more likely to be their children’s carers.

-2. Another example of indirect discrimination, maybe a minimum height requirement for a job where height is not relevant to carry out the role.
-Such a condition would likely discriminate disproportionately against women (and some minority ethnic groups) as they are generally shorter than the average UK man.
+Example 2 – Another example of indirect discrimination would be a height requirement for a job.
+This is in spite of height having little influence over the job.
+Such a condition would likely discriminate against women (and some minority ethnic groups.)
+This is because they are generally shorter than the average UK man.

-3. You require that all your staff work on Sundays.
-Brining in this rule may discriminate against people of certain religions who cannot work on this day.
+Example 3 – You need all your staff to work on Sundays.
+Bringing in this rule may discriminate against certain religious people.

 What’s the difference between direct and indirect discrimination?

-Direct discrimination is where the discriminator treats you differently due to one of your protected characteristics.
-For example, a younger and an older person have the same web-design qualifications and skills.
-Still, the employer chose the younger person because they feel a younger person will be more tech-savvy.
+Direct discrimination is where the discriminator treats you differently due to a characteristic.
+For example, a younger and an older person have the qualifications and skills.
+The employer may choose the younger person because they feel they will be more tech-savvy.

 Can indirect discrimination be lawful?

 For example, say Papa John’s pizza needs a delivery driver.
 Papa John’s states that they want all applicants to have a valid UK motorcycle licence.
-In this situation, it’s not indirect discrimination against someone with a physical disability that prevents their ability to ride a motorcycle because they can prove this requirement is essential to perform the role.
+This is not discriminatory to someone with a disability that affects their driving.
+This is because this requirement is essential to perform the role.

-After reading this article, if you feel you have grounds to argue indirect discrimination, you have three options, which are:
+If you feel you have grounds to argue indirect discrimination, you have three options:

-- Complain directly to the person or organisation discriminating.
+- Complain to the person or organisation discriminating.

 - Seek a resolution outside of the courts using alternative dispute resolution methods.